Vincent Laforet

 Vincent Laforet (born 1975, Switzerland) is a French-American director and photographer.
 Laforet shared the 2002 Pulitzer Prize for Feature Photography with four other photographers (Stephen Crowley, Chang Lee, James Hill, Ruth Fremson) as a member of The New York Times staff's coverage of the post 9/11 events overseas that captured "the pain and the perseverance of people enduring protracted conflict in Afghanistan and Pakistan."
 In 2006, Laforet became the Times' s first national contract photographer.
 He has been sent on assignment by Vanity Fair, The New York Times Magazine, National Geographic, Sports Illustrated, Time, Newsweek, and Life.
 He is represented by the Stockland Martel agency.

 In 2002, PDN named Vincent Laforêt as one of the "30 photographers under 30 to watch″.
 In 2005, American Photo Magazine recognized Laforêt as one of the "100 Most Influential People in Photography."
-He and four other photographers were awarded the Pulitzer Prize in Feature Photography for their post-9/11 coverage overseas in 2002.
 His work has been recognized in the Communication Arts Annual, PDN Annual, The SPD Magazine Cover of the Year (Society of Publication Designers), The World Press Photo Awards, The Pictures of the Year Competition, The Overseas Press Club, The National Headliners Awards, The Pro-Football Hall of Fame.
-Vincent is a Canon Explorer of Light and Canon Printmaster and serves as consultant to companies such as Apple, Adobe, Carl Zeiss, Leica, Canon, Bogen, Lexar, and X-Rite.
+Vincent is a Canon Explorer of Light and Canon Printmaster and serves as consultant toApple, Adobe, Carl Zeiss, Leica, Canon, Bogen, Lexar, and X-Rite.
 He and his work have been profiled on CNN and Good Morning America.